MechanicalRock/mechanicalrock.github.io/_posts/2022-10-27-next-js-layouts-by-example.md

 > If you want to read more about (previous) issues and how to solve them with Next.js layouts check out [this post by Adam Wathan](https://adamwathan.me/2019/10/17/persistent-layout-patterns-in-nextjs/)

-Thankfully, at NextConf, Vercel revealed a new file-based router build on top of [React Server Components](https://beta.nextjs.org/docs/rendering/server-and-client-components#) to enable first class support for **layouts**, **nested routing**, **loading states** and more which I’d like to dive into a bit more detail below.
+Thankfully, at Next.js Conf, Vercel revealed a new file-based router build on top of [React Server Components](https://beta.nextjs.org/docs/rendering/server-and-client-components#) to enable first class support for **layouts**, **nested routing**, **loading states** and more which I’d like to dive into a bit more detail below.

 One of the big changes that you will notice coming from Next.js 12 and earlier is the addition of the `/app` folder which is similar to the `/pages` folder however components within `/app` are React Server Components by default.